 - Aspen wood is an increasingly used wood for creating a beautiful sauna interior.

 - Aspen wood has the property that it is splinter-free; a pleasant side effect of using aspen wood in the sauna is that it is very easy to work with.

 - Aspen wood can also be used to make sauna benches, sauna headrests, oven protection racks, sauna floor grates.

-- sculpture and carving and sometimes as interior work for furniture.
+- Sculpture and carving and sometimes interior work for furniture.